 - Appropriate signage across each site

-- In our primary schools, staff and visitors need to wear face coverings when moving around the site unless exempt under government guidelines.
+- In our primary schools, staff must wear face coverings when moving around the site, unless exempt under government guidelines.

 - All staff, learners and visitors will need to make sure they wash their hands often and thoroughly throughout the day.

 - Hand sanitisers are available throughout the schools and everyone is encouraged to use this when entering and exiting areas and rooms.

 - School facilities are subject to increased and thorough cleaning to minimise likelihood of spreading the virus.